 What we can do

-The council has a duty to investigate complaints of alleged nuisance.
+We have a duty to investigate complaints of alleged nuisance.
 If your problem is being caused by a domestic property, please report it to us.

-For the council to be able to take formal action to deal with a nuisance, we will need to gather evidence to substantiate the complaint.
 If someone fails to deal with a nuisance once they have been formally instructed to do so by the council, they can face prosecution in court and a fine of up to £5000.
 In cases of noise nuisance the council also has the power to seize noise making equipment such as stereos.